 According to a SpeedSmart, this is because Apple is using different suppliers for the baseband modems inside the iPhone X. Either a Qualcomm or Intel modem.

-SpeedSmart claims that the data that it has obtained from users of its app shows that there are big differences in speeds depending on which modem is in the iPhone.
+In November, SpeedSmart claimed that the data that it has obtained from users of its app shows that there are big differences in speeds depending on which modem is in the iPhone.

 Apparently Intel's modem is the faster option.
 However, Apple has artificially limited the Qualcomm modem, says BGR in its report.

 In December a further study by Cellular Insights seemed to suggest the opposite findings.

 According to that study, the iPhone X models with a Qualcomm modem "get consistently better LTE speeds than Intel’s on America’s most common LTE band".